 Sudden Cardiac Arrest (SCA) is a leading cause of death in the United States.
-Each year, emergency medical services (EMS) treats about 383,000 victims of SCA before they reach the hospital.
+Each year, emergency medical services (EMS) treat about 383,000 victims of SCA before they reach the hospital.
 Less than 12 percent of those victims survive.
-SCA can happen to anyone at any time; even childern.
-It is important for companies and organizations to implement AED programs so employees and community memebers are prepared to respond to an SCA emergency.
+SCA can happen to anyone at any time; even children.
+It is important for companies and organizations to implement AED programs so employees and community members are prepared to respond to an SCA emergency.
 Placing Automated External Defibrillators (AEDs) in key locations, and making sure employees are trained to use them, can mean the difference between life and death.
-Places such as offices, airports, schools, shopping malls, grocery stores, manufacturing plants and golf courses are being equipped with AEDs.
+Places such as offices, airports, schools, shopping malls, grocery stores, manufacturing plants, and golf courses are being equipped with AEDs.

 - Each year, Emergency Medical Services (EMS) treats about 383,000 victims of SCA before they reach the hospital

 - Less than 12 percent of SCA victims survive